guru-research/getting-started-with-kubernetes/index.md

         nvidia.com/gpu: 1
 ```

-Let the above file be stored as `pytorch-gpu-pod.yaml`.
-Can be downloaded from [here](sample_scripts/pytorch-gpu-pod.yaml)
+Let the above file be stored as `pytorch-gpu-pod.yaml (can be downloaded from [here](sample_scripts/pytorch-gpu-pod.yaml).

 ### Launching Pod
 You can launch your pod on luberenetes cluster by executing: ```kubectl create -f pytorch-gpu-pod.yaml -n <name_space>```.
 You can check the status of the pod using: ```kubectl get pods -n <name_space>```.
 Once the pod status is "Running", your pod is ready to be used.